SimonAMcKenzie/quiz-time-application/README.md

 ## Description

-As a coding boot camp student, I developed the Quiz Time Application to test my knowledge of JavaScript fundamentals in a timed quiz format.
+As a front-end web development bootcamp student, I developed the Quiz Time Application to test my knowledge of JavaScript fundamentals in a timed quiz format.
 The primary goal is to allow users to take a timed quiz, answer questions, and store high scores.
 This helps in gauging individual progress compared to peers.

 ## Acceptance Criteria